boristsr/gdcorner-website/_documentation/rushhour/10-preparingavehicle.md

 ## Blender toolkit

-The Vehicle Importer is an experimental new workflow to drastically improve the time and effort involved in bringing a new vehicle into Unreal.
+The Vehicle Importer is an optional new workflow to drastically improve the time and effort involved in bringing a new vehicle into Unreal.
 It consists of 2 parts:

 - An addon for Blender (this article)
 - The importer included with Rush Hour for Unreal Engine 5.0+ (link soon)